 About This Page

-At the more serious end of the spectrum is delirium tremens, also known as the DTs.
-It can last for a number of days and be very unpleasant and dangerous.
-In the worst cases it can even be fatal, which is why it is always best to undergo detoxification in a medically supervised environment such as rehab.
+The most serious symptom is delirium tremens, also known as DTs.
+It can last for several days and be very unpleasant and dangerous.
+In the worst cases, it can even be fatal, which is why it is always recommended you undergo detoxification in a medically supervised environment such as private drug and alcohol rehab.

 Find a Rehab

-Rehab Clinics Group are leading UK based experts in alcohol rehabilitation treatment.
-Find out how we can help you recover and get your life on track by getting in touch with our friendly team today.
+Rehab Clinics Group are leading UK-based experts in alcohol rehabilitation treatment.
+Find out how we can help you recover and get your life on track by contacting our friendly team today.
 You can either call our confidential helpline on 0800 470 0382 or request a call back straight away by clicking on the below form.

 Alcohol withdrawal symptoms, in general, can be very unpleasant and can include a range of physical and psychological effects such as: